 1 Race categories exclude persons of Hispanic ethnicity.
-Other includes American Indian, Alaska Native, Pacific Islander, and more than one race.
+Other includes American Indian, Alaska Native, Pacific Islander, and two or more races.
 NOTE: "At school" includes the school building, on school property, on a school bus, and going to and from school.
 "Hate-related" refers to derogatory terms used by others in reference to students' personal characteristics.